gstanden/scst-3.x-debian/README.md

 # Credits

-Martijn Gendelman credits Fajar A. Nugraha and Adrian Stachowski, so I do too.
+Martijn Grendelman credits Fajar A. Nugraha and Adrian Stachowski for early work on this.
-This github was forked from really great github by Martijn Grendelman Words are hardly adequate to express my thanks to these pioneering developers.
+This github was forked from really great github by Martijn Grendelman.
+Words are hardly adequate to express my thanks to these pioneering developers.

+# Notes

 This fork has been updated for SCST 3.3.0 (latest release)